GEOMORPH – Everything Changes When Mathematics Meets Art

 Applications for these new geometries might be off-planet dwellings, new nano-structures, more energy efficient architectures, or new art and design forms.

-Other dynamic geometries will also be shown with presentations to show how geometrical ideas have evolved historically.
-I plan to run workshops and give lectures to accompany exhibitions: (i) Shape Changing Geometries for Architecture, Math, and Science; Geometry Through Time – looking at the cultural applications of geometry through time in art and architecture.
+Other dynamic geometries were also shown with presentations to show how geometrical ideas have evolved historically.
+I ran workshops and gave lectures to accompany the exhibition: (i) Shape Changing Geometries for Architecture, Math, and Science; Geometry Through Time – looking at the cultural applications of geometry through time in art and architecture.

-1. Multiple HD Flat Screen Animations of dynamic geometries – these art forms are all created using geometrical systems.
+1. Close Packing Sphere and Lattice Animations of dynamic geometries – these art forms are all created using geometrical systems.
 See, the examples below and Posts for short extracts from a few of the many dynamic HD animations that have been produced.
-The short extracts below are in low res and you have to imagine high res animations on a very large HD flat screen monitor!
-The first animation below is created with lattices from a close packing sphere arrangement.
-The second is a short extract from one sequence of close packing spheres as they transform from one packing into another.
-Press The Images Below To See Low Res Animation Clips:
+The short extracts below are in very low res and you have to imagine high res animations on a very large HD flat screen monitor!
+The first and third animations below are created with 2D lattices from close packing sphere arrangements.
+The second is a short extract from one sequence of close packing spheres as they transform from one packing into another along a two dimensional plane.

-2. Three-Dimensional Structures that Change Shape.
-These are a family of structures that are modular, and repeat indefinitely, but also have the property that, if a force is applied to one part the structure, the whole transforms from one symmetrical arrangement into another.
-The structures can be small or very large – large enough to walk into, see the image on the left below.
-Click the second image below to see a movie clip that shows just one of the transformations possible.
-Press The Right-Hand Image Below To See A Clip from a short movie showing the transformations of one of the structures:
+2. Shape-Changing Polyhedra.
+These are a family of shape-changing structures that are modular, and where many will infinitely interconnect in 3D space with the property that, if a force is applied to one part of a shape-changing structure, the whole transforms from one shape-change arrangement into another.
+The structures can be small or very large – large enough to walk into, see the image on the left below, or small enough to be micro or nano sized.

 4. Art pieces.
-These are large high resolution prints of geometrical designs some black line and some in color.
-Limited editions will be available for sale.
+These are large high resolution prints derived using geometrical systems -of geometrical designs some black line and some in color.
+Limited editions are available for sale.
+The two examples show nesting polygon arrangements.

 5. Animations of images seen in Altair and Images designs.
 For examples of extracts from animations please see Posts.